James Paul Moody: Death

 Moody was last seen by the ship's lamp trimmer, Samuel Hemming, on top of the officers' quarters helping to launch Collapsible A, an emergency lifeboat, just before the ship began its final plunge.
 Hemming helped untangle the falls, and passed the block up to the roof.
 Moody called back down, "We don't want the block.
 We will leave the boat on deck."
 Moody's opinion that the boat should be left to float free was apparently overruled but turned out to be correct as water washed over the deck.
 Collapsible Boat A reached the deck and was being attached to the falls when it was washed off Titanic by the wave washing over the boat deck.
-Lightoller, who was also on top of the quarters clearing away the collapsible boat on the port side, though he said he didn't remember seeing Moody, said that as those at collapsible A and B were engulfed when the water came up onto the boat deck and washed over the bridge, the same must have happened to Moody.
+Lightoller, who was also on top of the quarters clearing away Collapsible Boat B on the port side, though he said he did not remember seeing Moody, surmises that Moody must have been engulfed along with the crewmen attempting to launch collapsible A and B when the water came up onto the boat deck and washed over the bridge.

-Moody was 24 at the time of his death.
-His body was never recovered.
-Moody, along with some individuals who had perished, was mistakenly at first listed as survived.
+Moody perished when ship foundered; along with some individuals who had perished, he was mistakenly at first listed as survived.
+His body, if recovered, was never identified.